Schneider Doctrine: Doctrine

 He first enunciated this doctrine at a General Staff meeting on July 23, 1970.
-He wanted to make clear that "the armed forces are not a road to political power nor an alternative to that power.
-They exist to guarantee the regular work of the political system and the use of force for any other purpose than its defense constitute high treason".
-He reinforced his posture with a public message to the military on September 19, 1970, during the celebrations of Army day and in the midst of the campaign to obtain congressional ratification to Allende's marginal electoral victory, saying that "there were no options that would invite the armed forces to undo what the politicians had wrought in Chile".
-Nonetheless, he added a colophon: "the only limitation is in the case that the State stopped acting within their own legality.
-In that case the armed forces have a higher loyalty to the people and are free to decide an abnormal situation beyond the framework of the law".

-General Schneider was assassinated on October 24, 1970.
+He wanted to make clear that: "The armed forces are not a road to political power nor an alternative to that power.
+They exist to guarantee the regular work of the political system and the use of force for any other purpose than its defense constitute high treason."He reinforced his posture with a public message to the military on September 19, 1970, during the celebrations of Army day and in the midst of the campaign to obtain congressional ratification to Allende's marginal electoral victory, saying that "there were no options that would invite the armed forces to undo what the politicians had wrought in Chile".
+Nonetheless, he added a colophon: "The only limitation is in the case that the State stopped acting within their own legality.
+In that case the armed forces have a higher loyalty to the people and are free to decide an abnormal situation beyond the framework of the law".Schneider was assassinated on October 24, 1970 as the target of a Central Intelligence Agency coup attempt inspired by his conviction demonstrated by the doctrine.
 His successor as Army Commander-in-chief, General Carlos Prats, became the spokesman for the "constitutionalists".
+Prats shared a similar sentiment against the intervention of military force in democratic elections or their results, earning zealous praise from Allende's oppositional candidate of the Christian Democratic Party, Radomiro Tomic, for guarding the spirit of democracy and defending Chile from the "turbulent wave of bitter passion and violence" that came with Allende's victory.
+He encouraged further collaboration between the two parties in the future.

-Allende used this thesis as one of the bastions of his government, in order to keep the armed forces in line and prevent a possible coup d'état against his government.
-After General Prats' resignation as Army Commander-in-chief, Allende appointed General Augusto Pinochet as Army Commander-in-Chief, and this thesis was replaced by the notion of "National Security", which, coupled with the Chamber of Deputies Resolution of August 22, 1973, led to the Chilean coup of 1973 on September 11, 1973.
+Allende used the doctrine as one of the bastions of his government, in order to keep the armed forces in line and prevent a possible coup d'état against his government.
+After Prats' resignation as Army Commander-in-chief, on August 23, 1973, Allende appointed General Augusto Pinochet as Army Commander-in-chief, and the doctrine was replaced by the notion of "National Security", which, coupled with the Chamber of Deputies Resolution the previous day, led to the Chilean coup of 1973 on September 11.